My Mentor, Jim

 For example, just recently, I was consulting with a hospital on its five-year plan.
 Following a meeting, one of the executives and I were heading down a corridor when we passed a large conference room.
 The door was open, and we saw groups of nurses huddled around photos of nursing uniforms on poster boards.
 There must have been 30 different uniform styles – prints, stripes, pastels, bright neon hues.

-The executive explained that a recent survey of employees exposed a high level of dissatisfaction.
+The executive explained that a recent survey of employees revealed a high level of dissatisfaction.
 Employees claimed that the hospital’s leadership was not doing enough to support them.
 They felt overworked and burdened, and more than a few used the term “burnout” to describe their emotional state.

 To help, senior management proposed the idea that nurses on each floor choose a distinct uniform style that would be worn by all nursing staff on that floor.
 This was intended to promote the team spirit that employees complained was lacking.